Sick woman sitting on couch with lemon

 • Blood alcohol concentration skyrockets.
 Consuming large quantities of alcohol overwhelms the liver, leading to a rapid increase in BAC.
 This can severely impact various body functions.

 • Central nervous system gets depressed.
 As a depressant, alcohol slows down the brain's functions.
-In cases of alcohol poisoning, this sudden drop can affect our ability to breathe, our heart rate, and even our gag reflex, which can lead to choking.
+In cases of alcohol poisoning, this sudden drop can affect our breathing, heart rate, and even our gag reflex, which can lead to choking.

 • Body temperature drops.
 Alcohol dilates blood vessels, causing heat to escape from the body's surface.
 In severe cases, this effect may lead to hypothermia.